 If the RedCap Indication IE is included in the HANDOVER REQUEST ACKNOWLEDGE message, the AMF shall, if supported, consider the UE as a RedCap UE that was previously served by a E-UTRA cell, and use the IE according to TS 23.501 [9].
+If the eRedCap Indication IE is included in the HANDOVER REQUEST ACKNOWLEDGE message and set to “eRedCap”, the AMF shall, if supported, consider the UE as an eRedCap UE that was previously served by a E-UTRA cell, and use the IE according to TS 23.501 [9].